sidmehta1975/Shiny_app_feedback_report/README.md

 This is a shiny app that I created on the 26th March 18.

 The motivation for this project was two fold:

-- I wanted too learn how build a shiny app
+- I wanted to learn how build a shiny app
 - I was keen to show my clients the power of shiny and how we could embed this into the workflow of SMEs to improve the utilisation of human capital tools.